Nobhokleng/autoTomcat/README.md

-WELCOME TO AUTO DEPLOY PROJECT ON TOMCAT
+WELCOME TO AUTO DEPLOY PROJECT TO TOMCAT
-You can use this script to auto deploy your project on tomcat automaticly on server and also support load balancer.
+This script use to auto deploy your project to tomcat automaticly on server.

+# Requirement:
+You need to install sshpass on your local machine:
+$ sudo apt-get install sshpass	//Ubuntu
+$ sudo yum install sshpass	//Centos

 # Usage:
-Extract file and copy or cut it into your project path or any local machine path as you want to place it:

-$ cd /file-path
+$ cd /autoTomcat

-You will see two file one for auto deploy to server and anothor one for auto deploy to two server(load balancer):
+There are two files deployToTomcat for deploy project to server and autoTomcat for auto deploy project with two servers:

-# Configure setup for one server:
-Edit autoDeployToTomcat.sh file and update all required values for your requirement.

-# Configure setup for two servers:
+# Configure credentail:
-Edit checkRunningTomcat.sh file and update all required values for your requirement.
+Edit setting.conf file and update all required values for your requirement.

 # Execute script
 Run the following commands step by step to execute this script.

-$ cd /file-path
+$ cd /autoTomcat

+$ sudo chmod a+x autoTomcat.sh
-$ sudo chmod a+x autoDeployToTomcat.sh
+$ sudo chmod a+x deployToTomcat.sh

+# Two Servers:
+$ ./autoTomcat.sh

+# Single Server:
-$ ./autoDeployToTomcat.sh
+$ ./deployToTomcat.sh

-# Congratulation you success deploy your project to tomcat.

-#Note: For current version we not yet provide you to use cron to schedule your script.
-But for next version you can use it with cron job.
+Congradulation your project is running on Server please enjoy!